Strengthen your investor knowledge and learn how to protect yourself from investment scams, visit CheckFirst.ca.

 Disclaimer: The following information is intended only as general introductory information to address some common questions.
 It is not intended to be and must not be relied on as legal advice.
 Please refer to the specific provisions of Alberta securities laws.
 We encourage you to seek legal advice from legal counsel familiar with Alberta securities laws.

 There are a variety of different prospectus exemptions for different types of transactions.
 This section focuses on those prospectus exemptions that are most commonly used as a means to raise capital by small businesses.

-Cheat sheet: Private company capital-raising prospectus exemptions at a glance
+HIGH LEVEL HIGHLIGHTS: Private company capital-raising prospectus exemptions at a glance

 This table provides a quick summary comparison of the key features and requirements of the common capital raising exemptions available under Alberta securities law for businesses that are not reporting issuers.
 Further details about each of the exemptions are available below.

 The private issuer exemption is the exemption that most small businesses will use first when they are just incorporating or organizing their business and getting their initial seed investment.
 Businesses may have relied on this exemption without even knowing they were subject to securities law.

 The private issuer exemption has two main requirements:

 Requirement #1: Key aspects of the “private issuer” definition

 (Note: An investment fund may be able to rely on a similar exemption that is provided for private investment clubs.
 See section 2.20 of National Instrument 45-106 Prospectus Exemptions (NI 45-106))

 Requirement #2: The business can only sell securities to a specific list of investors as identified in section 2.4 of NI 45-106.